Fur

-Hair length is negligible in thermoregulation, as some tropical mammals, such as sloths, have the same fur length as some arctic mammals but with less insulation; and, conversely, other tropical mammals with short hair have the same insulating value as arctic mammals.
+Hair length is unimportant in thermoregulation, as some tropical mammals, such as sloths, have the same fur length as some arctic mammals but with less insulation; and, conversely, other tropical mammals with short hair have the same insulating value as arctic mammals.
 The denseness of fur can increase an animal's insulation value, and arctic mammals especially have dense fur; for example, the muskox has guard hairs measuring 30 cm as well as a dense underfur, which forms an airtight coat, allowing them to survive in temperatures of -40 C. Some desert mammals, such as camels, use dense fur to prevent solar heat from reaching their skin, allowing the animal to stay cool; a camel's fur may reach 70 C in the summer, but the skin stays at 40 C. Aquatic mammals, conversely, trap air in their fur to conserve heat by keeping the skin dry.

 A leopard's disruptively colored coat provides camouflage for this ambush predator.

 Mammalian coats are colored for a variety of reasons, the major selective pressures including camouflage, sexual selection, communication, and physiological processes such as temperature regulation.
 Camouflage is a powerful influence in many mammals, as it helps to conceal individuals from predators or prey.
 Aposematism, warning off possible predators, is the most likely explanation of the black-and-white pelage of many mammals which are able to defend themselves, such as in the foul-smelling skunk and the powerful and aggressive honey badger.
 In arctic and subarctic mammals such as the arctic fox (Vulpes lagopus), collared lemming (Dicrostonyx groenlandicus), stoat (Mustela erminea), and snowshoe hare (Lepus americanus), seasonal color change between brown in summer and white in winter is driven largely by camouflage.
 Differences in female and male coat color may indicate nutrition and hormone levels, important in mate selection.
 Some arboreal mammals, notably primates and marsupials, have shades of violet, green, or blue skin on parts of their bodies, indicating some distinct advantage in their largely arboreal habitat due to convergent evolution.
 The green coloration of sloths, however, is the result of a symbiotic relationship with algae.
 Coat color is sometimes sexually dimorphic, as in many primate species.
 Coat color may influence the ability to retain heat, depending on how much light is reflected.
 Mammals with darker colored coats can absorb more heat from solar radiation and stay warmer; some smaller mammals, such as voles, have darker fur in the winter.
 The white, pigmentless fur of arctic mammals, such as the polar bear, may reflect more solar radiation directly onto the skin.